 Non-Workmen include employees in:

-Contract Workers and Fixed-Term Employees: What’s the Difference?
+Contract Workers vs. Fixed-Term Employees: What’s the Difference?

-Many businesses use flexible employment models today.
-But contract workers and fixed-term employees (FTEs) are not the same.
+Many businesses today use flexible employment models, but contract workers and fixed-term employees (FTEs) are not the same.

 Contract Workers: